Merchant Agreement

 6.2 Enhanced Risk Reserves

 We reserve the right to impose enhanced reserves beyond the standard percentages when our risk assessment indicates elevated risk factors.
-High-ticket-price events, defined as those with tickets priced over $500, may be subject to reserves of up to 100% of gross merchandise value.
+High-ticket-price debates, defined as those with tickets priced over $500, may be subject to reserves of up to 100% of gross merchandise value.
 Similarly, unusual purchasing patterns or velocity, such as a sudden spike in sales or purchases from a concentrated geographic area, may trigger enhanced reserves.

 Accounts with a previous chargeback ratio exceeding 0.5% are considered high-risk and subject to increased reserves.
-Events scheduled more than 180 days in advance present additional risk due to the extended time between payment and delivery, warranting higher reserve percentages.
-First-time organizers processing high volumes, particularly those exceeding $10,000 in their initial events, may be subject to enhanced reserves until they establish a positive track record.
+Debates scheduled more than 180 days in advance present additional risk due to the extended time between payment and delivery, warranting higher reserve percentages.
+First-time organizers processing high volumes, particularly those exceeding $10,000 in their initial debates, may be subject to enhanced reserves until they establish a positive track record.
 International organizers or those operating in industries we deem high-risk may also face increased reserve requirements.
 Our risk models continuously analyze transaction patterns, and any activity flagged as suspicious may result in immediate implementation of enhanced reserves.

 6.3 Reserve Funds Usage